Purpose of the List

 - The title promises to contribute significantly to the solution of a contemporary problem.

 - The title expands the boundaries of the video medium, or application of video in a new and unusual manner.

 I. Nomination Procedure: A title must be nominated by a librarian who is not affiliated with video producers or distributors and who has viewed the title in its entirety.
 Appointed members to the Notable Videos for Adults Committee may also nominate titles.
 A nomination should include the following information: title, director, producer, production company, year of release, distributor, distributor’s contact information (such as website or phone number) and if possible, a review of the title addressing why it should be considered for inclusion on the list.
 Suggestions can be made through the suggestion form or mailed directly to the Chair of the committee.
 As suggestions are received, the Chair of the committee works with video distributors to obtain copies of nominated titles, so all committee members have the opportunity to view them.

 II.
 Final Selection Procedures: At the midwinter conference of the American Library Association, the members of the Notable Videos for Adults Committee will meet and discuss the merits of those titles nominated for inclusion on the final list.
 Using the above criteria, and the nomination forms, a final list is developed and approved.
 In the case of a tie, the Chair of the Notable Video for Adults Committee casts the deciding vote.

-Members of the committee must be members of the American Library Association and the Video Round Table, and are expected to attend the American Library Association's midwinter conference in order to participate in the creation of the final list.
+Members of the committee must be members of the American Library Association and the Film and Media Round Table, and are expected to attend the American Library Association's midwinter conference in order to participate in the creation of the final list.